 In this section, we will apply the mProphet algorithm to the data.
 The best scoring peak groups are selected and the q-values are calculated to enable FDR control.

-From the Edit menu, choose Refine and then Reintegrate from the submenu.
+From the Refine menu, choose Reintegrate

-From the drop-down menu of the peak scoring model select: Add
+In the Reintegrate form that appears, select: Add in the Peak scoring model dropdown.

 Click Train Model and inspect the model score distributions